Ethio Telecom: Controversies

+The Ethiopian government has delayed the approval of Safaricom's mobile money transfer service, M-Pesa, which has been highly successful across East Africa.
+Currently, 602 governmental institutions and 1,447 petrol stations accept payments solely through Telebirr.
+Combined with two-year head start telebirr had, this resulted in poor adoption of M-Pesa with just 3.1 million subscribers as of 2023 as compared to telebirr's 54.8 million subscribers.

+In December, Ethio Telecom accused Safaricom Ethiopia of causing significant damage to its international communication line running through Djibouti, as well as to its service lines in the Afar region, due to construction activities on the line.

+Safaricom Ethiopia shares infrastructure of Ethiotelecom, this generated 743.6 million birr in revenue for the state-owned company during the first half of 2023.

 Censorship

 According to reports by the OpenNet Initiative and Freedom House, the Ethiopian government through Ethio telecom imposes nationwide, politically motivated internet filtering.
 Under a 2012 law regulating the telecommunication industry, attempts by journalists to circumvent Ethio telecom surveillance and censorship of the internet could be interpreted as a criminal offense carrying a prison sentence of up to 15 years.

 Most blocked sites are those run by Ethiopians in the diaspora who are highly critical of the government, however, Ethio telecom has also intermittently blocked access to other sites.
 In 2008, the Committee to Protect Journalists site was blocked for several months after it reported the arrest and beating of the editor-in-chief of The Reporter.
 For almost two years following the 2005 elections, Ethio telecom, which is also the sole telephone provider in the country, blocked mobile phone text-messaging.
 The government accused the Coalition for Unity and Democracy, the largest electoral opposition at the time, of coordinating anti-government demonstrations using text messages.
 Ethio telecom resumed messaging service in September 2007.